For Older People

 Do not remove batteries.
 If your smoke alarm keeps going off accidentally while you are cooking, do not remove the batteries.
 Instead move the alarm or change it for one with a silencer button.
 Heat alarms are ideal for the kitchen.

 Stay safe in the kitchen.
 This is the area where the majority of house fires start so never leave cooking unattended.
 If you need to leave the kitchen turn electrical appliances off and take pans off the heat.
+Make sure you have at least one heat alarm in every kitchen.

 In the event of a fire ‘Get out, stay out and call 999!’
 Do not delay for valuables, do not investigate or try to tackle the fire.
 Use a mobile, a neighbour’s phone or a phone box to call 999.
 If someone needs to be rescued wait safely outside for the firefighters who have the equipment and training to do it.
 Never go back in.